 Residents without a Residential Permit:

-• Visitor’s vehicle registration or a statutory declaration of the visitors vehicle information (statutory declarations are available at our office)
+• Visitor's vehicle registration or a statutory declaration of the visitor's vehicle information (statutory declarations are available at our office)

 Residential Parking Zones